YunoHost-Apps/domoticz_ynh/doc/ADMIN.md

     set $api "1";
     }
 ````
-For example, to add the json command to retrieve the status of a device (/json.htm?type=devices&rid=IDX),modify the line as this:
+For example, to add the JSON command to retrieve the status of a device (/json.htm?type=devices&rid=IDX),modify the line as this:
 ````
   if ( $args ~* type=command&param=udevice&idx=[0-9]*&nvalue=[0-9]*&svalue=.*$|type=command&param=switchlight&idx=[0-9]*&switchcmd=Toggle$|type=devices&rid=[0-9]* ) {
     set $api "1";